luisruarios/Luxestate/docs/SETUP.md

 ## CORS Configuration
 The API is configured to accept requests from both `localhost:3000` and `localhost:3001` to accommodate different Next.js development server ports.

-For detailed CORS configuration and troubleshooting, see [CORS-GUIDE.md](./CORS-GUIDE.md).

 **Quick Setup:**
 - Development: CORS automatically allows localhost connections
-- Production: Set `CORS_ORIGINS` environment variable to your frontend URL